 This is when it really begins to feel like winter in Whistler.
 Anticipation for the ski season is high and there’s that “this is why we live here” energy in the air that is incredibly contagious.

 But it’s not all about the snow just yet.
-We’re still celebrating the arts and culinary scene with mega events like Fall for Arts, Whistler’s celebration of food and drink – Cornucopia, and the start of the Whistler Film Festival
+We’re still celebrating the arts and culinary scene with Whistler’s celebration of food and drink – Cornucopia.
+Whistler’s incredible winter lights go up in November and by the end of the month, thousands of strands are hung, turning it into a beautiful twinkle town.

 November in Whistler Infogrpahic